Beat-YT/hydropeak-ha/README.md

 ## About

+No Hydro-Québec account or login is required.
+The integration simply retrieves publicly available event schedules which keeps things lightweight and privacy friendly.
+HydroPeak uses open data provided by Hydro-Québec to monitor peak events.

-HydroPeak uses **open data** provided by Hydro-Québec to monitor peak events.
-The integration pulls data related to peak event schedules and offers to provide a smooth user experience with real-time updates.
+The integration pulls data related to peak event schedules and offers to provide a smooth user experience with hourly updates.
-By integrating this data with Home Assistant, users can automate their devices, manage their energy consumption more efficiently, and stay informed about peak events to reduce unnecessary energy use during peak times.

 ### Sources:
 A detailed list of Hydro-Québec offers and descriptions, as well as information about open data, can be found here: <br> [Événements de pointe – Saison hivernale](https://donnees.hydroquebec.com/explore/dataset/evenements-pointe/information/)

 A list of all events published by Hydro-Québec is also available: <br> [Événements de pointe – Saison hivernale — Données ouvertes Hydro-Québec](https://donnees.hydroquebec.com/explore/dataset/evenements-pointe/table/?sort=datedebut)

-## Installation

-### 1. Install the integration
-You can obtain the integration via hacs or manual install.

-Manual install: download the repository files and place them in the `custom_components/hydropeak` directory of your Home Assistant instance.

-### 2. Add the integration in Home Assistant
-- After installation, add the **HydroPeak** integration in Home Assistant by navigating to **Configuration** > **Integrations** > **Add Integration** > search for **HydroPeak**.
-- Configure the integration:
-    - **Select Your Hydro-Québec Savings Offer:** Choose from available options such as **Flex-D** or **Winter Credit**.
-    - Set your **Preheat Start** time (when your devices should prepare before the peak event starts).

 ## Contributing